 What happens during a chargeback?

 A chargeback happens when a customer contacts their card issuer to dispute a transaction.
 The chargeback is passed through the applicable payment network to the merchant, and then your SumUp account will be charged once the chargeback is received.
-A fee of $10.00 will be applied additionally to cover the expenses incurred through the chargeback.
-Please be aware that this fee will be charged by the payments provider and is not caused by SumUp.

 The chargeback includes a “respond by'' date.
 Because the payment networks only allow a limited amount of time to respond to (and dispute) a chargeback, it’s critical that you respond to any emails within the requested time frame and provide the necessary information to support your objection to the dispute.